pagkly/Zed/Investopedia4/Form 1099-INT Interest Income.md

 ## Other Relevant Forms

-The amounts and types of interest will impact which tax form is to be used.
+The amounts and types of interest [[Will|will]] impact which tax form is to be used.
 Taxpayers who receive over $1,500 of taxable interest must list all of their payers on Part 1 of [[Schedule B]](https://www.investopedia.com/ask/answers/081414/who-needs-fill-out-irs-form-schedule-b.asp) on [[Form 1040]](https://www.investopedia.com/terms/1/1040.asp).4 Form 1099-INT will always report interest paid as [[cash-basis income]](https://www.investopedia.com/terms/cashbasistaxpayer.asp); this means that income that is owed but not yet paid cannot be reported on this form.1